rinvex/laravel-tenants-classic/README.md

 config(['rinvex.tenants.active' => 1]);
 ```

-You can pass either tenant id, slug, or instance.
+You can pass either tenant id, name, or instance.
 This package is smart enough to figure it out.

 Note that you can only activate one tenant at a time, even if your resources belongs to multiple tenants, only one tenant could be active.
 You still have the ability to change the active tenant at any point of the request, but note that it will have scoping effect only on those models requested after that change, while any other models requested at an earlier stage of the request will be scoped with the previous tenant, or not scoped at all (according to your logic).